 We would have tea after dinner, in the afternoon with some cookies, and certainly if anyone was under the weather.
 I quickly associated tea as a comforting, soothing drink.
 I still do.

 Back then I had no idea how many kinds of tea there were in the world.
-I sipped my Lipton all the way through college when I learned the energizing benefits of all that caffeine.
+I sipped my Lipton all the way through college where I discovered the energizing benefits of all that caffeine.

 When my world got a little wider I started to see other tea bags that weren’t yellow.
 What was all this?
 Herbal tea, black tea, green tea, white tea – it just went on and on.
 I quickly became a bit obsessed with tea.
 Different teas for every occasion.

-After a stint at a much too stressful advertising job, I forced myself to end my consumption of caffeine.
-This was tough but I quickly learned the joys of chamomile and lemon teas.
-My new favorites.
+After a stint at a way too stressful advertising job, I forced myself to end my consumption of caffeine.
+This was tough but I quickly learned the joys of chamomile and lemon teas, my new favorites.
 They were tasty and calming, too.

 Working on my own now I have my own beverage station, or what most call, a kitchen.
-My Hamilton Beach electric kettle is filled all day long.
+My Hamilton Beach electric kettle with a fancy temperature setting for different types of tea is filled all day long.
 On average, I drink about six cups of tea a day.
-I have a wide assortment of teapots, teacups, tea strainers and tea accessories.
+I have a wide assortment of teapots, teacups, tea strainers, and tea accessories.

 And teas?
 Well, that gets a little complicated.
-I have one drawer, two cabinets and a rather large box of teas.
+I have one cabinet, a basket for everyday teas, and two rather large boxes of teas I’ve collected while traveling.
 Guests asking what kind of tea do you have are met with a list too long to remember.
 To make things even trickier people bring me tea and send me tea.
 As my niece might say, I’m rich in tea.